flutter/flutter/examples/platform_channel_swift/README.md

 # Example of calling platform services from Flutter

-This project demonstrates how to connect a Flutter app to platform specific services on iOS using Swift.
+This project demonstrates how to connect a Flutter app to platform-specific services on iOS using Swift.
 The equivalent version of this project in Objective C is found in examples/platform_channel.

 You can read more about